Copyright 2008 by Ernest Bywater

 As well as the land development business Uncle Chuck has some buildings put up on the corner of Charon Street nearest the mall.
 They seem a rather odd collection of buildings.

-A section of land, about three miles deep and two miles wide, from the end of this building and reaching across the back of the rest of the mall and houses beside it is made into two driver training courses.
-One is much smaller than the other, and it’s also used as a go-kart track.
-That’s nearest the building and mall car-park.
+A section of land about three miles deep and two miles wide from the end of this building and reaching across the back of the rest of the mall and houses beside it is made into two driver training courses.
+One is much smaller than the other and it’s also used as a go-kart track.
+That’s nearest the building and mall parking lot.
 The other is a very large affair with many roads four lanes wide with some only two lanes wide.
 In the café you can book time on the go-kart track and driving lessons for cars or trucks up to tractor trailer rigs.
 The initial lessons are done on this track before you’re taken out onto the roads in the area.

 Soon after these warehouses are set up a large number of heavy transports arrive with big loads that are unloaded into the warehouses.
 Uncle Chuck also arranges for Dad to send trucks out to collect about twenty trailer loads of goods from interstate, and these are stored in the warehouses as well.

 As soon as Uncle Chuck needs staff he starts calling people he knows.
 At first it’s a bit unsettling to see people turning up in wheelchairs or missing bits, but we soon get used to it.
 You don’t need to have all of your bits and full fitness to be able to do many jobs, so Uncle Chuck never worries about it.
 He always tailors the job needs to suit the person’s capabilities.
 By the time everything is up and running he’s employing all one hundred and thirteen survivors of his brigade who don’t need constant daily hospital care.
 Many need regular visits to the hospital each month or so, but all are discharged from hospital.
 He even helps them find housing in the area which it’s close to their work.
-A large number of the brigade’s technical people are employed in his workshop as well.
+A large number of the Brigade’s technical people from their operations base in the US are employed in his workshop as well.